olPoot-EN/online-tuning-exercise-proof-of-concept/TECHNICAL_ARCHITECTURE.md

 }
 ```

-This technical architecture provides the detailed implementation blueprint for the Pyodide-based reactive capability exercise.
+This technical architecture provides the detailed implementation blueprint for the Pyodide-based voltage tuning exercise.
 The modular design ensures maintainability while the single-file distribution meets the deployment requirements.

 ---